aHub-Tech/projects-template/CONTRIBUTING.md

 <details>
   <summary>🇺🇸 English version</summary>

+Contributing to open-source is like joining a stranger's party.
+Before jumping in with your own suggestions, start by learning how to read the room.
+This increases the chances that your ideas are noticed and heard.
+Every community is different, so start by familiarizing yourself with people, documents, tools, ways of working, and so on.

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug